 By mid-2021, increasing pressure on Lord Gordon’s time from his role as a member of the British Army – together with the awareness that he had not been elected to the position – led to him feeling unable to continue as Prime Minister.
 He therefore called for an early general election, in which he announced that he would not run.
 The incumbent PM, Lord William Wilson, was elected his successor on 17 September 2021.

-Lord John Gordon remains an active politician in Austenasia, serving as Representative of Palasia.
+Lord John Gordon remains an active politician in Austenasia, serving both as Speaker and as Representative of Palasia.
 He also holds a seat in the Senate, and – especially given his status as the Empire’s longest continually-serving Representative – is much respected as an “elder statesman” of the country.